Multiplying Fractions Word Problems

 Next, we can color in 2/3.

 Finally, we look and see what part overlaps, and this is the answer!
-Two out of the 12 squares overlap, so our answer is 2/12 or 1/6 when it is simplified.
+Two out of the 12 squares overlap, so our answer is 2/12 or 1/6 when the fraction is simplified.
+But using the squares on the paper and coloring with overlap, we have completed our first multiplying fractions word problem.

 Luciana gave 1/4 of the cake to one friend, and 1/3 another friend.
 How much of the cake is left if she started with a whole cake?